cmchou225/slack-integration-kudos/README.md

 ### Under the Slack hood
 - Slack app is subscribed to reactions:added event in the workspace and sends an event object to our API server whenever a reaction is added.
-- API server checks to see if the event reaction is a ```thumbsup:all``` reaction.
+- API server checks to see if the event reaction is a ```thumbsup_all``` reaction.
 If so, server will make Web API calls to retrieve the names of the reacted user and reacted message poster, and cache the results for future.
 - API server then sends a note to #kudos channel using the incoming webhook URL detailing who gave whom kudos!